 - State Consolidated Housing and State Chapter 705 Housing - Under these programs the Authority owns, operates and maintains rental housing acquired with grants from Massachusetts Department of Housing & Community Development (DHCD).
 Dwelling units are leased to low income tenants at rates based on their ability to pay.
 Operations are supported by operating income. - State Chapter 689 Housing - Under this program the Authority owns operates and maintains rental housing acquired with grants from DHCD.
 The building is generally rented to a non-profit corporation who provides health and human resource needs to mentally disabled individuals. - State Modernization Program - DHCD provides grant funds to authorities with State Consolidated units based on the Authority's application and determination of need.
 The funds are predominantly used to make physical improvements to buildings and dwelling units owned by the Authority under the State Consolidated Housing Program. - Local Program - Consist of 17 family dwelling condominiums owned and operated by the Authority.
+On June 1, 2017, The Authority loss 4 of its units in a fire causing displacement of the tenants.
+As of the preparation and submission of these financial statements, the status of these four units are still unknown.

 READING HOUSING AUTHORITY

 MANAGEMENT'S DISCUSSION & ANALYSIS

-June 30, 2016
+June 30, 2017